mpgirro/stalla/README.md

 # WIEN : Podcast Metadata Parser

 An RSS 2.0 feed parser for extracting Podcast metadata on the JVM.

-WIEN is written in Kotlin.
+WIEN is written in Kotlin, but fully Java compatible.

 ### ⚠️ Early development status warning